Inpatient Drug And Alcohol Rehab Centers That Accept Medicaid

 Using Your Medicaid Plan To Cover Addiction Treatment

-If you want to use your Medicaid plan to cover addiction treatment, it’s important to consider some key factors.
+If you want to use your Medicaid plan to cover treatment for drug or alcohol addiction, it’s important to consider some key factors.

 Talk first with a treatment specialist or your Medicaid provider to ensure you have everything in place before heading to treatment.
 This can include getting an assessment from a primary care provider (PCP) or getting the necessary paperwork in order.